Close

 Application Locations & Methods

 Primary application points: Nicaraguan consulates in Miami, Los Angeles, New York, and Washington D.C.
-Online pre-registration available through the immigration portal.
+Applications can also be submitted directly at the Directorate General of Migration and Foreigners in Nicaragua.

 Peak processing periods: December-March and July-August experience delays.
 Submit applications 45-60 days in advance during high seasons.